Wishes pour in from WHO, Bhutan, Lanka as India achieves 100 cr Covid vaccine dose landmark | Health

 - Switzerland

-Wishes poured in for India from the World Health Organisation and the leadership of Bhutan and Sri Lanka after its scripted history on Thursday with the cumulative COVID-19 vaccine doses administered in the country surpassing the 100-crore milestone.
+Wishes poured in for India from the World Health Organisation and the leadership of Israel, the US and Sri Lanka, after it scripted history on Thursday with the cumulative COVID-19 vaccine doses administered in the country surpassing the 100-crore milestone.

 The Ministry of External Affairs (MEA) thanked Tshering for his wishes and his appreciation for the Vaccine Maitri initiative.

 Vaccine Maitri is a humanitarian initiative undertaken by the Indian government to provide COVID-19 vaccines to countries around the world.
-The government started providing vaccines on January 20.
-India has so far delivered around 66.3 million doses of vaccines to 95 countries, including Canada, the UK, Bhutan, Bangladesh, Sri Lanka, Brazil, Nepal, South Africa, Ukraine, and Bahrain.
+The government started providing vaccines from January 20.
+India has so far delivered around 66.3 million doses of vaccines to 95 countries, including Canada, the UK, Bhutan, Bangladesh, Sri Lanka, Brazil, Nepal, South Africa, Ukraine and Bahrain.

 Bhutanese foreign minister Tandi Dorji also congratulated India for administering one billion COVID-19 vaccinations. ''A historic milestone!'' he tweeted.